Release Notes 6.0.0

 Detail vs Data View

-To provide a slimmer and easier-to-understand overview over the details of a line-item we combined the previous “Reconfigure” menu with the “Details” menu into one page.
-The information of both cases can now be found together on the line-items detail page.
+To provide a slimmer and easier-to-understand overview of the details of a line-item we combined the previous “Reconfigure” menu with the “Details” menu into one page.
+The information of both pages can now be found together on the line-items detail page.

 OData Export for Charts